slingamn/vault-exfiltrate/README.md

 `vault-exfiltrate decrypt` takes three arguments: a file containing the JSON keyring plaintext produced by `extract`, the logical path of an entry in the storage backend, and a file containing the exact binary ciphertext of the entry.
 If successful, it outputs the plaintext of the entry.

 `vault-exfiltrate shares` takes two arguments: a file containing the JSON keyring plaintext, and a threshold number of shares *n*.
 It outputs *n* new shares of the master key.
-This can be used as a key recovery tool: if the original shares of the master key have been lost, but an unsealed `vault` process is still running, this tool can produce new shares, after which the master key can be rotated with Vault's [rekey](https://www.vaultproject.io/guides/rekeying-and-rotating.html) subcommand.
+This can be used as a key recovery tool: if the original shares of the master key have been lost, but an unsealed `vault` process is still running, this tool can produce new shares.
+The shares can then be used to [rotate the master key](https://www.vaultproject.io/guides/rekeying-and-rotating.html), or to [generate a new root token](https://www.vaultproject.io/guides/generate-root.html), which provides [unrestricted application-level access](https://www.vaultproject.io/docs/concepts/tokens.html#root-tokens) to Vault.
+(Note that for both of these use cases, the threshold number must agree with the number Vault was originally configured to use; `vault rekey` can be used to change the threshold.)

 ## Implementation